Hormone-blocking therapy (also called endocrine therapy) is usually prescribed for people diagnosed with hormone receptor positive breast cancers.

-This webcast will explore the challenges women with breast cancer face taking hormone-blocking therapy including ways to manage the side effects and reduce impacts on quality of life.
+This webcast explores the challenges people with breast cancer face taking hormone-blocking therapy including ways to manage the side effects and reduce impacts on quality of life.
 Hear from leading experts, as well as a woman dealing with the challenges of hormone-blocking therapy and have the opportunity to ask questions online.